JulienCalvignac/BuDa/Readme.md

 developments related to BuDa at the date of its first public release on GitHub.

-The original development team comprised Michel Picard (dev) & Alan Guegan (product lead), both from Sirehna.
+The original development team comprised Michel Picard (dev) & Alan Guegan (product lead), both from SIREHNA.
 The development was fuelled by contributions from Benoît Rafine & Romain Le Nena (Naval Group) and Laurent Descombes and Hanane Fadiaw (IRT Systemx).
 The constant and cheerful support from the late Philippe Corrignan (Bureau Veritas) was greatly appreciated.